AyushShahh/web-speech-synthesis-and-recognition/README.md

 # Speech <> Text
-Convert speech to text and vice versa in seconds.
+Convert Speech to Text and vice versa in seconds.